 Between the worlds of vision and coordination are layers of process and implementation that serve as the life blood of organizations and programs.
 They are fed by teams of competent and talented professionals who are able to flex and pivot, applying their skills to constantly changing contexts and environments often with little direction or support.
 These individuals -often women- serve as the proverbial glue, ensuring stability and balance even in the face of uncertainty and dysfunction.

 As a seasoned veteran I have learned to survive – and perhaps even thrive- in this environment.
-Despite a constantly changing landscape and players, I am able to reframe my goals and leverage my relationships, weathering uncertainty and providing myself with the clarity that I need.
+Despite a constantly changing landscape and cast of players, I am able to reframe my goals and leverage my relationships, weathering uncertainty and providing myself with the clarity that I need.

-But when I look at the young professionals around me I have a growing concern about their invisible status and the implications for both their growth and wellbeing.
+But when I look at the young professionals around me I have a growing concern about their invisible status and the implications for both their growth and well being.
 Because leadership is often unaware of staff’s talents, contributions, and the critical role that they play within the larger context, they are left virtually unprotected and vulnerable.
 And as institutions struggle to remain competitive and viable, strategic goals and targets begin to substitute for mission and vision, with all individuals becoming disposable- especially those who are unseen.